Recreating the Spaceworld 2000 GBA

 The AGS-101 is the golden child of the Game Boy Advance pedigree, and it is generally regarded as the ideal medium for playing Game Boy games for its vibrant back-lit LCD.
 However, many prefer the original GBA’s more comfortable oval form factor, despite its unlit screen, when compared to the relatively narrow GBA SP.

 In layman’s terms, the perfect GBA– complete with an round form factor and high-contrast back-lit LCD– can’t be bought, only built. (…Well, you can buy modified original GBAs with back-lit screens on eBay, but where’s the fun in that?)
 In any case, the perfect GBA must be built, forged from the remnants of an original GBA and a GBA SP AGS-101, bred for the best traits of each.
-Today, we embark on a quest to create the perfect GBA as described above, but with a unique twist: we’ll attempt to recapture the magic of the original silver-and-orange prototype from Space World 2000.
+Today, I embark on a quest to create the perfect GBA as described above, but with a unique twist: I’ll attempt to recapture the magic of the original silver-and-orange prototype from Space World 2000.

 But Mike, there already exists a silver GBA shell!
 Remember the Platinum edition that was released in November of 2002?
 Why don’t you just buy that instead?

 Yes, I do remember the Platinum edition GBA– a mighty fine colorway indeed.
 However, this colorway is hard to come by– and aftermarket shell manufacturers don’t make shells in silver.
-So we’ll take the painting route instead.
-The original GBA shell is dented to hell, so we’ll use aftermarket shells purchased from eBay.
+So I’ll take the painting route instead.
+The original GBA shell is dented to hell, so I’ll use aftermarket shells purchased from eBay.
 The molding on them isn’t perfect; there is some waviness near the corners.
 Nintendo’s quality control is known for being top-notch, so any aftermarket parts won’t be up to the “Nintendo Seal of Quality” standard.
-We’ll need to carve out some ribs in the shell to make room for the larger LCD containing the back-light.
+I’ll need to carve out some ribs in the shell to make room for the larger LCD containing the back-light.
 (Credits to Rose Colored Gaming)

 Prepping for the Paint